gmontamat/gentun/README.md

 ]
 ```

-We are using the `gentun.wrappers.xgboost.XGBoostCV` model, which performs k-fold cross validation with available train
+We are using the `gentun.models.xgboost.XGBoostCV` handler, which performs k-fold cross validation with available train
 data and returns an average metric over the folds.
 Thus, we need to define some static parameters which are shared
 across the population over all generations: